nikitampmaurya/msc__project/README.md

 # 🚧 Project in Progress

-## Project Title: Understanding Uterine Fibroids from mechanisms to potential treatments.
+## Project Title: Meta-Analysis of bulk RNA-seq datasets to characterise molecular differences and investigate putative subtypes of uterine fibroids
 ## Duration: Sep 2024 – Sep 2025

 ## Description:

-Investigating biomarkers associated with uterine fibroids and their subtypes using bulk RNA-seq data and identifying potential drug candidates through drug repurposing.
+Investigating biomarkers associated with uterine fibroids and their subtypes using bulk RNA-seq data

 ## Objectives:
 1. Characterise differences between myometrium vs fibroids

 2. Identifying different types of fibroids

-3. Identify potential drug candidates for fibroids treatment

 ## Methods:
 ### 1. Data Preprocessing:

 a.
 Download and curate data:

 i.
-Downloaded datasets (GSE224991, GSE207350, GSE192354, GSE169255) from the Gene Expression Omnibus (GEO) database.
+Downloaded datasets (GSE207350, GSE192354, GSE169255, GSE268710) from the Gene Expression Omnibus (GEO) database.

 ii.
 Selection criteria: Bulk RNA-seq, Illumina 6000 platform, Human.GRCh38.p13 genome.

 iii.
 Searched keywords: ((("uterine fibroid" OR "leiomyoma" OR "fibromyoma") AND ("myometrium" OR "healthy myometrium" OR "normal myometrium") AND ("RNA sequencing" OR "RNA-seq" OR "transcriptome" OR "gene expression") AND ("uterus" OR "uterine tissue"))) AND "Homo sapiens"[porgn:__txid9606] AND "Illumina" AND "6000".

 b.
 Perform normalisation and quality control (QC)